ianlewis/slsa-byob-template/README.md

 Use this template to bootstrap the creation of a TypeScript action and SLSA generation reusable workflow. :rocket:

-Click the `Use this Template` and provide the new repo details for your action
+Click the `Use this Template` and provide the new repo details for your action.

 This repo also can serve as an example of how to add SLSA generation reusable workflow to your existing action.